mehdias63/mehdias63/README.md

 ## 🧠 About Me

 - 💻 Frontend Developer focused on clean and scalable code
+- 🏢 Former Technical Support Engineer at ParsPack (2011–2013)
+- 🌐 Experience with Hosting, DNS, VPS & Dedicated Servers
 - 🚀 Interested in building real-world products and scalable web apps
 - 🎯 Self-learner, detail-oriented, and problem solver
 - 🌍 Passionate about UX, UI & performance
 ---

 ## ⚙️ Tech Stack